Artin's primitive root conjecture -a survey -: Introduction

 The {\it logarithmic integral} ${\rm Li}(x)$ is defined as $\int_2^x{dt/\log t}$.
-The Prime Number Theorem in the form $\pi(x):=\# \{p\le x\}\sim {\rm Li}(x)$ as $x$ tends to infinity (i.e. the quotient of the r.h.s. and l.h.s. tends to 1 as $x$ tends to infinity), suggests that the `probability that a number $n$ is prime' is $1/\log n$.
-Thus for both $n$ and $4n+1$ to be prime and $n\equiv 2(\mod 5)$ we expect a probability of $1/({5\log^2n})$, assuming independence of these three events.
-Since they are not, we have to correct by some positive constant $c$ and hence expect that up to $x$ there are at least $cx/{\log^2x}$ (note that $\sum_{n\le x}\log^{-2}n\sim x\log^{-2}x$) primes $p$ such that $10$ is a primitive root mod $p$.
+By partial integration one has that ${\rm Li}(x)\sim x/\log x$ (i.e. the quotient of the r.h.s. and l.h.s. tends to 1 as $x$ tends to infinity).
+The prime number theorem in the form

+suggests that the `probability that a number $n$ is prime' is $1/\log n$.
+(Then we expect $\sum_{2\le n\le x}1/\log n$ primes $\le x$ and asymptotically this is equal to Li$(x)$.)
+Thus for both $n$ and $4n+1$ to be prime and $n\equiv 2({\rm mod~}5)$ we expect a probability of $1/({5\log^2n})$, assuming independence of these three events.
+Since they are not, we have to correct by some positive constant $c$ and hence expect that up to $x$ there are at least $cx/{\log^2x}$ (note that $\sum_{2\le n\le x}\log^{-2}n\sim x\log^{-2}x$) primes $p$ such that $10$ is a primitive root mod $p$.
 Hence we expect that there are infinitely many primes $p$ having $10$ as a primitive root mod $p$.
-This conjecture is commonly ascribed to Gauss, however, to the author's knowledge there is no written evidence for it.
+This conjecture is commonly attributed to Gauss, however, to the author's knowledge there is no written evidence for it.